Elijah-Kamski/Conway-s-Game-of-Life-Colored/README.md

     - A live cell with fewer than two live neighbors dies (underpopulation).
     - A live cell with more than three live neighbors dies (overpopulation).
     - Birth: A dead cell with exactly three live neighbors becomes a live cell (reproduction).
-    - These rules result in complex patterns and behaviors emerging from simple initial conditions.

 ## Features